databrickslabs/dbldatagen/README.md

 ## Using a pre-built release
 The release binaries can be accessed at:
-- Github Test Data Generator releases - https://github.com/databrickslabs/data-generator/releases
+- Databricks Labs Github Data Generator releases - https://github.com/databrickslabs/dbldatagen/releases

 To use download a wheel file and install using the Databricks install mechanism to install a wheel based library into your workspace.

-Latest pre-release is code complete and fully functional barring some issues with generation of date ranges.
+Latest pre-release is code complete and fully functional.

 ## Using the Project
 To use the project, the generated wheel should be installed in your Python notebook as a wheel based library